-The heart-stoppingly beautiful movement of Beethoven’s ‘Moonlight’ Sonata is the most famous of this work, but it couldn’t be more different from the third movement, an epic technical work-out for the fingers.
+The heart-stoppingly beautiful first movement of Beethoven’s ‘Moonlight’ Sonata is the most famous from his work, and was described by composer Hector Berlioz as a ‘lamentation’.
+But it couldn’t be more different from the third movement, an epic technical work-out for the fingers...

 Debussy – Clair de Lune

-‘Clair de Lune’ also means ‘Moonlight’ – but there’s a stark contrast between Beethoven’s style and Debussy’s Impressionism.
-But don’t be fooled by its initial simplicity: the third movement from Debussy’s Suite Bergamasque took the French impressionist 15 years to write.
-The result is a work that sounds simple but demands the very best from its performers.
-But get it right and it allows the most accomplished pianists to shine.
+Curiously, ‘Clair de Lune’ also means ‘Moonlight’ – but there’s a stark contrast between Beethoven’s Romantic classicism and Debussy’s Impressionism.
+Don’t be fooled by the initial simplicity of ‘Clair de Lune’: it took Debussy 15 years to write the third movement of the Suite Bergamasque, and the result is a work that sounds simple, but demands the very best from its performers.
+Get it right, and it allows the most accomplished pianists to shine.

 Chopin composed his most well-known nocturne at the tender age of 20, which perhaps accounts for its youthful passion.
-The build-up from the main theme and waltz-like accompaniment to the dramatic trill-filled finale, makes the Nocturne in E-flat Major one of the greatest piano works ever written.
+The build-up from the main theme and waltz-like accompaniment to the dramatic trill-filled finale makes the Nocturne in E-flat Major a strong contender for the most beautiful piano work ever written.

 Schumann – Scenes from Childhood

-Schumann’s Kinderszenen are a bittersweet collection of piano miniatures covering themes like games of chase, night-time terrors, bedtime stories and falling asleep.
-The most famous, ‘Traumerei’ paints a musical picture of peaceful childhood dreams and has become one of the composer’s best-known works.
+Schumann’s Kinderszenen are a bittersweet collection of piano miniatures covering themes like games of chase, night-time terrors, bedtime stories and sleep.
+The most famous, ‘Traumerei’ paints a peaceful musical picture of a child’s dreams.
+It’s tender and beautifully nostalgic.

-Bach wrote the first of the two books that make up The Well-Tempered Clavier in 1722, making this one of the earliest pieces on our list.
-Each of the two books contain 24 Preludes and Fugues (the whole work is sometimes known as ‘The 48’), in each key in the Western scale: each books opens with a Prelude in C major and closes with a fugue in B minor.
-It is now regarded as one of the most important works ever written for the piano.
+The Well-Tempered Clavier was completely innovative for its day, and it paved the way for composers writing for keyboard instruments for the next few hundred years.
+Bach wrote the first of the two books that make up his work in 1722, making this one of the earliest pieces on our list.
+Each of the two books contain 24 Preludes and Fugues (the whole work is sometimes known as ‘The 48’), in each key of the Western scale – and each book opens with a prelude in C major, closing with a fugue in B minor.

-These 30 variations on the same theme were originally written to help a Russian count overcome his insomnia.
-They’re named after a keyboard player called Johann Gottlieb Goldberg, who may have been the musician who played the music to help the count get to sleep.
-The work opens with a simple statement of the theme (the ‘aria’) and the 30 variations get more and more intricate, demanding and stray further and further from the original theme.
+Bach’s 30 variations on a theme were originally written to help a Russian count overcome his insomnia – and they are named after a keyboard player called Johann Gottlieb Goldberg, who may have been the very musician who played the Variations to help the count drift off to sleep.
+The work opens with a simple statement of the theme (the ‘aria’) and the 30 variations get more and more intricate, straying further and further from the original theme.
 The Canadian pianist Glenn Gould recorded what has become the most famous version of the monumental work.

 Beethoven – Piano Concerto No.5 'Emperor'

-The last of Beethoven’s great piano concertos, the ‘Emperor’ has a strong claim to be the greatest piece for piano ever written.
+The last of Beethoven’s great piano concertos, the ‘Emperor’ has a strong claim to be the greatest piece ever written for the instrument.
 The nickname wasn’t given to the piece by the composer himself but apparently by one of Napoleon’s officers who declared it was ‘an emperor of a concerto’.
-After the colossal first movement, the second movement flows directly into the finale, bringing a close to one of the true warhorses of the piano repertoire.
+After the colossal first movement, the second movement flows directly into the finale, which with a crash and a bang, ends one of the true warhorses of the piano repertoire.
 Every pianist worth their salt has recorded the work – but Leif Ove Andsnes’s is a great recording.

 Gershwin – Rhapsody in Blue

-Gershwin’s work for piano and jazz band melded classical and jazz styles but wasn't entirely positively received by 1920s critics.
-Today it's one of the best known works for piano and it grounded Gershwin's reputation as a serious composer.
-The piece’s jazz influences are what gives it its sultry and indulgent character.
+'Rhapsody in Blue’ wasn’t entirely positively received by 1920s critics, yet its melange of classical and jazz style grounded Gershwin’s reputation as a serious composer – and its jazz influences are what gives the landmark piece its sultry and indulgent character.

 Liszt – Piano sonata in B minor

-The first time this was performed, Mozart took the reins and played the piano himself.
-Because really, who could possibly play it better than young Wolfgang himself?
-The concerto’s final movement is legendary for its shift from a dark and restless mood, to a jubilant D Major finale.
-Also, fun fact: the young Beethoven adored this concerto, and kept it in his piano repertoire.
+The first time this was performed, Mozart took up the role of soloist – because who could possibly play it better than young Wolfgang himself?
+The concerto’s final movement is legendary for its shift from a dark and restless mood to an utterly jubilant D Major finale.
+The young Beethoven is said to have adored this concerto, and kept it in his core piano repertoire.

 Beethoven – Sonata Pathétique